-Except as updated below and in our Quarterly Report for the period ended March 31, 2020, there have been no material changes to the Risk Factors as previously disclosed in Part I, "Item 1A Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K"), which could materially affect our business, financial condition or future results.
+Except as updated in our Quarterly Reports for the periods ended March 31, 2020 and June 30, 2020, there have been no material changes to the Risk Factors as previously disclosed in Part I, "Item 1A Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K"), which could materially affect our business, financial condition or future results.
 The risks described in our 2019 Form 10-K are not the only risks facing our Company.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or results of operations.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial conditions.